heliossun/ELIP/rebuttal.md

 `Q4`: Are there insights into the model's transferability across different tasks and domains?

 `A4`: Thanks for the valuable suggestion!
-To test the transferability across domains, Table 3 provides comparison results of zero-shot retrieval on Flickr30K.
-Here we use the clean Flickr30k as the target domain test-set, and all methods are fine-tuned on the source domain MS-COCO.
-Besides this, we also provide zero-shot performance of CLIP (pre-training), which is not fine-tuned on MS-COCO.
+To test the transferability across domains, Table 3 compares zero-shot retrieval results on Flickr30K.
+Here, we use the clean Flickr30k as the target domain test set, and all methods were finetuned on the source domain MS-COCO.
+Besides this, we also provide the zero-shot performance of CLIP (pre-training), which was not finetuned on MS-COCO.

 |    		 | 		 | i2t 	 |		 | 	 | t2i 	 | 		 |
 |-------------|----------|----------|---------|------|----------|----------|